10 Signs You Need to Upgrade Your TV

 If your TV takes forever to start, it may be announcing its impending death, which means you’re better off investing in a replacement than wasting money on a short-term fix.

 Poor TV sound quality is a common complaint among TV owners.
-For some, the issue presents itself as distorted dialogue that’s hard to understand and is accompanied by staticky background noise.
+For some, the issue presents as distorted, hard-to-understand dialogue that’s accompanied by staticky background noise.
 For others, poor sound quality means no sound is coming from the TV at all, or that its volume capacity has dropped significantly.

 If your TV doesn’t sound the way it used to, there are several potential culprits:

-• If no sound is coming from the TV, misconfigured audio settings (such as SAP) or even the mute button could be to blame.
+- If no sound is coming from the TV, misconfigured audio settings or even the mute button could be to blame.
+Your television could also be outputting to the wrong device.

-• If your TV’s volume capabilities are significantly reduced or nonexistent, your sound system or internal speakers are likely damaged.
+- If your TV’s volume capabilities are significantly reduced or nonexistent, your mainboard, sound system, or internal speakers may be damaged.

 Is there a ghostly shadow lingering on your TV screen, no matter what channel you’re on or whether it’s on or off?
 You may be experiencing burn-in.

 Burn-in, also known as ghost image, is a faint outline that evidences permanent damage to your TV.
-This damage usually occurs when the same image is displayed for extended periods.
+This damage usually happens when the same image stays on the screen for extended periods of time.
 For example, if you always tune into the same news channel—the shape of their logo could become burnt into a corner of your screen.

 Burn-in is not fixable, and many manufacturers exclude it from their warranties.
 To prevent it, you should flip through the channels regularly, avoid leaving your TV on for too long, and enable auto shut-off in your settings.